-Selected Refereed Papers Delivered at the 2019 ALSB Annual Conference in Montreal, Canada
+Selected Refereed Papers Delivered at the 2020 ALSB Annual Conference – Online

-The 94th annual meeting of the Academy of Legal Studies in Business was held in August 2020, online due to the unprecedented worldwide COVID-19 pandemic.
+The 95th annual meeting of the Academy of Legal Studies in Business was held in August 2020, online due to the unprecedented worldwide COVID-19 pandemic.
 The papers published in these Proceedings were double blind reviewed by members of the Academy.
 Papers were recommended for publication based on the quality of the research and the relevance of the topic to the substantive areas or pedagogy of business law or legal studies.
 There were no Proceedings Best Paper Awards given this year per recent changes in awards by the executive committee.

 The Ernie King Best Reviewer Award was established in honor of Ernest W. King, long time Proceedings Editor and beloved colleague of many members of the Academy.
 This award is given to the reviewer(s) whose work made the most significant contribution to enhancing the quality of the paper reviewed.

-I wish to thank everyone for working with me as I navigated my first year as Editor of the Proceedings.
-I am grateful to the many reviewers for the 2019 ALSB Proceedings.
-Your time, your thoughtful comments and your good judgment make the Proceedings better every year.
+I am grateful to the many reviewers for the 2020 ALSB Proceedings.
+Your time, thoughtful comments and good judgment make the Proceedings better every year.
 Your service to the Proceedings and to the authors is greatly appreciated by me and by all of your colleagues in the Academy.
 I received numerous comments this year from authors specifically asking me to reach out to their reviewers to thank them for the insightful comments they received.
 Several reviewers provided authors word document edits for the papers.
 I was very impressed with the quality of the reviews this year.

 Linda S. Ficht, J.D., M.B.A.

 Newport News, VA

 Steven Abraham, SUNY Oswego